-Teledyne Detcon Model TP-524D solid-state H2S sensor assemblies require three conductor connections between power supplies and host electronic controller's 4-20mA output.
-A 250 ohm load resistor is needed on the 4-20 mA line when it is not being used.
-Wiring designations are DC+, DC-, MA (sensor signal).
+Teledyne Detcon Model TP-624D solid-state H2S sensor assemblies require up to five conductor connections between power supplies and host electronic controller.
+Wiring designations are DC+, DC-, MA (sensor signal), Modbus A and Modbus B. If the MA signal is not needed, its terminal may be left unconnected.
+If the MA signal is not needed, a 250 ohm load resistor should be connected between the 4-20mA and the Power '-' terminals to properly terminate the signal.
 The maximum wire length between sensor and 24VDC source is shown in the Table below.
 The maximum wire size for termination in the Junction Box is 14 AWG.